Pressure control of the magnetic anisotropy of the quasi-two-dimensional van der Waals ferromagnet Cr$_2$Ge$_2$Te$_6$: Acknowledgments

 \section{Acknowledgments}

-The work in Kobe was partially supported by Grants-in-Aid for Scientific Research (C) (No.~19K03746) from Japan Society for the Promotion of Science.

-The work in Dresden was supported by the Deutsche Forschungsgemeinschaft (DFG) through Grant KA1694/12-1 and within the Collaborative Research Center SFB~1143 ``Correlated Magnetism – From Frustration to Topology” (project-id 247310070) and the Dresden-Würzburg Cluster of Excellence (EXC 2147) ``ct.qmat - Complexity and Topology in Quantum Matter" (project-id 39085490).
-S.A. acknowledges financial support by the DFG through Grant AS 523/4-1.
-A.A. acknowledges financial support by the DFG through Grant No. AL 1771/4-1.
-S.S. acknowledges financial support from GRK-1621 Graduate Academy.
-V.K. gratefully acknowledges hospitality and financial support during his research visit at Kobe University.
+We thank Gael Bastien and Randirley Beltran Rodriguez for technical assistance with the pressure cell used for the magnetization studies, and the IFW workshop and Juliane Scheiter for the production and treatment of the CuBe gaskets.
+The work in Kobe was partially supported by Grants-in-Aid for Scientific Research (C) (Grant No.~19K03746) from the Japan Society for the Promotion of Science.
+The work in Dresden was supported by the Deutsche Forschungsgemeinschaft (DFG) through Grant No. KA1694/12-1 and within Collaborative Research Center SFB~1143 ``Correlated Magnetism – From Frustration to Topology” (Project No. 247310070) and the Dresden-Würzburg Cluster of Excellence (EXC 2147) ``ct.qmat - Complexity and Topology in Quantum Matter" (Project No. 390858490).
+S.A. acknowledges financial support from the DFG through Grant No. AS 523/4-1.
+A.A. acknowledges financial support form the DFG through Grant No. AL 1771/4-1.
+S.S. acknowledges financial support from the GRK-1621 Graduate Academy.
+V.K. gratefully acknowledges the hospitality and financial support during his research visit to Kobe University.